joker1007/abstriker/README.md

 `abstract` modified method requires subclass implementation.

 If subclass does not implement `abstract` method, raise `Abstriker::NotImplementedError`.
-`Abstriker::NotImplementedError` is curently subclass of `::NotImplementedError`.
+`Abstriker::NotImplementedError` is currently subclass of `::NotImplementedError`.

 ## Installation